selwynpolit/d9book/book/blocks.md

 ```

 From
-`/Users/selwyn/Sites/dev1/web/modules/custom/rsvp/src/Plugin/Block/RSVPBlock.php`
+`/Users/selwyn/Sites/dev1/web/modules/custom/rsvp/src/Plugin/Block/RSVPBlock.php` [Selwyn, not sure if this is sourcing the above or the below . . .]

-Here we check to make sure the user is on a node and that they have
-`view rsvplist` permission.
+Here we check to make sure the user is on a node and where they have `view rsvplist` permission.

 ```PHP
 protected function blockAccess(AccountInterface $account) {